nus-vv-streams/vvtk/README.md

   read        Reads in one of our supported file formats.
                   Files can be of the type .pcd .ply.
-                  The path can be a file path or a directory path contains these files. to_png      Writes point clouds from the input stream into images metrics     Calculates the metrics given two input streams.
+                  The path can be a file path or a directory path contains these files. render      Writes point clouds from the input stream into images metrics     Calculates the metrics given two input streams.
                   First input stream is the original.
                   Second is the reconstructed.